You are here: HomeEasy Guitar Tips

 You can substitute a power chord for any chord.
 Need to play an F?
 An F power chord will do.
 Need an easy guitar way to play a Bb-minor?
 Play a Bb power chord instead.

-Also, since power chords omit the third (you play only the root and the fifth note of the chord), you can ignore the 'mode' with power chords.
+Also, since power chords omit the third (you play only the root and the fifth note of the scale), you can ignore the 'mode' with power chords.
 (It is the third that defines if the chord is major or minor.)

 SIDEBAR: Don't go all glassy eyed on me...
 Even if you can't remember the music-theory definitions, power chords are easy to recognize (and play) once you see them.
 But, for those who want to know, here are the quick definitions of root and fifth (also, semitone as a free bonus!): The root note of a chord is always the same as the chord name.
 So, C is the root note of a C chord.
 A semitone is the smallest step you can take from one distinct note to another.
 On a guitar, there's a new semitone at each fret.
-A fifth is the distance of five semitones between notes, but you always count the starting note as one (some people might say "then it's only four steps…" Point taken...
-Now get over it ;-)
+A fifth is the distance of seven semitones between notes, but you always count the starting note as one (some people might say "then it is only four steps…" Point taken...
+Now get over it ;-) Now back to our Easy Guitar Tips! |

 To play a power chord, you strum only the two strings that form the fifth.
 You can play more, but I'll not cover that here.